-As per the recommendations noted above the Planning & Development Department has been identified as the lead coordinator of the ATMP.
-As the Department that developed the master plan report staff have an understanding of the content and the way in which it is intended to be implemented.
-As a policy-driven master planning approach, there is a considerable amount of effort that will need to go into reviewing and updating municipal policies, plans and planning implementation tools which the Planning & Development Department are well positioned to lead as part of day-to-day work.
+As per the recommendations noted above, the Development Services department (Planning division) has been identified as the lead coordinator of the ATMP.
+As the department that developed the master plan report, staff have an understanding of the content and the way in which it is intended to be implemented.
+As a policy-driven master planning approach, there is a considerable amount of effort that will need to go into reviewing and updating municipal policies, plans, and planning implementation tools which Development Services staff are well positioned to lead as part of day-to-day work.

-That said, these efforts and efforts associated with day-to-day coordination will likely be beyond the typical efforts of current staff.
+That said, these efforts and associated day-to-day coordination will likely be beyond the typical efforts of current staff.
 Roles and responsibilities will be discussed below but staff time and effort to lead the ATMP implementation will likely include but not be limited to the following:

-- Staff leadership related to the prioritization and coordination of ATMP recommendation implementation - Coordination and management of GIS data as part of a wider asset management tool - Annual reporting and budget integration of AT initiatives - Development and release of promotional materials - > Updates and information shared through social media
+- Staff leadership related to the prioritization and coordination of ATMP recommendation implementation - Coordination and management of GIS data as part of a wider asset management tool - Annual reporting and budget integration of AT initiatives - Development and release of promotional materials - Updates and information shared through social media - Coordination with external partners to pursue programing. - > Identification of external funding sources - > Policy reviews and updates - Ongoing education regarding emerging areas of AT - Data collection and monitoring of facility use and public input on AT opportunities and issues an expectation that these monies will be supplemented with external funding opportunities (see below) as well as in-kind support from other organizations and stakeholders.